The 15,000 Hour Decision.

 Learn More About Lateral Entry Requirements

-The Cambridge School is committed to making a robust, classical education accessible to students from all backgrounds, regardless of financial means.
+The Cambridge School is committed to making a robust, classical education accessible to good mission fit students from a variety of backgrounds, regardless of financial means.
 Tuition Assistance is awarded to students in Kindergarten through Grade 12 and is decided on the basis of need and availability of funds.
 Each year, The Cambridge School awards a significant amount in need-based scholarships to enroll a student body that represents our larger community.

 The school partners with Financial Aid for School Tuition (FAST), a third-party financial aid tool.
 This company collects financial data and provides information to The Cambridge School that is reviewed by the Tuition Assistance Program Committee.
 Award decisions will be made as soon as all required information is received and reviewed.